lschreib/DADA2-NF/README.md

 - Resumable workflows

 ### 📦 nf-core Compliant
-- Follows nf-core standards and best practices
+- Follows nf-core standards and best practices (as closely as is reasonable)
 - Modular design for extensibility
 - Comprehensive parameter schema
 - Standardized documentation